-I have long asked the spouses of my chronic pain patients to participate in the DOC project (“Direct your Own Care”—my step-by-step method that allows patients to take control of their treatment plan), along with their partners.
+I have long asked the spouses/ partners of my chronic pain patients to participate in the DOC project (“Direct your Own Care”—my step-by-step method that allows patients to take control of their treatment plan).
 One reason is that partners of chronic pain patients also experience suffering—they have their own broken dreams, disappointments, and just plain feeling bad because their partner is feeling bad.
 It is not primarily psychological.
 The human brain has “mirror neurons” that are stimulated by others’ behavior.
 If one partner is having a bad day, there is a good chance that the other’s day is not going to be great, either.

 So, when the patient’s partner is snippy, critical, or hostile, the patient tends to feel worse, too.
 The region of the brain that elicits a bad mood simply is stimulated.
 Conversely, if one partner is in a great mood, the other tends to be happier.

 That is why—indirectly for my patients’ sake and directly for that of their partners—I believe it is vital that both partners learn tools such as expressive writing and adding more play into their lives, that enable them to live a joyful life.

 However, there may be an additional issue beneath the surface because it is remarkably difficult to convince other members of the household to engage in these tools.
 If you care for your family member, why would you not try to do as much as possible to help him or her heal?
 I ran across this article that partially explains why.
 Family members may not believe that a patient really is experiencing that much pain.
 It may be more common than I believed.
 Therefore, their compassion may understandably be limited.

 A multi-center published in 2013 (1) measured the following variables in 105 couples over two weeks:

 - Spouse’s observations of patient’s pain behaviors such as complaining, grimacing or grabbling.